 Head of Content Quality at DataCamp

-Richie runs the Content Quality team at DataCamp.
+Richie is a Curriculum Architect at DataCamp.
 He has been using R since 2004, in the fields of proteomics, debt collection, and chemical health and safety.
 He has released almost 30 R packages on CRAN and Bioconductor – most famously the assertive suite of packages – as well as creating and contributing to many others.
 He also has written two books on R programming, Learning R and Testing R Code.See More